apache/datasketches-hive/README.md

 This DataSketches component is pure Java and you must compile using JDK 8.

 ### Recommended Build Tool
-The DataSketches-java component structured as a Maven project and Maven is the recommended Build Tool.
+This DataSketches component is structured as a Maven project and Maven is the recommended Build Tool.

 There are two types of tests: normal unit tests and tests run by the strict profile.